Riverside Community College District Logo

 Applied Digital Media & Printing

-provides students with an understanding of the design process, Adobe Photoshop, Adobe Illustrator, and promotional printing processes.
+The GRAPHIC DESIGN AND PROMOTIONAL PRINTING ENTREPRENEUR certificate provides students with an understanding of the design process, Adobe Photoshop, Adobe Illustrator, and promotional printing processes.
 The knowledge and competencies covered in this program will enable the prospective students to function as entrepreneurs in the graphic design and promotional printing industries.
 This certificate also serves as a gateway into the Applied Digital Media and Printing department’s more comprehensive credit programs.

 Required Courses to earn certificate: ADM-801, ADM-802, ADM-803, ADM-804.
 (Note: Certificates can be completed in a single term or over the course of several terms, subject to availability.)